mickey-happygolucky/meta-hdmi5inch-rpi/README.md

 KERNEL_DEVICETREE_append = "overlays/ads7846-overlay.dtb"
 ```

-### Calibration with X11
+## To work with core-image-sato

-In order to perform a calibration in the X11 such a core-image-sato, add the following line to your local.conf.
+In order to work core-image-sato, add the following lines to your local.conf.

 ```txt
 MACHINE_FEATURES += "vc4graphics"